graylog-labs/cli-dashboard/README.md

 ## Installation

 Easy.
-First create a configuration file in `~/.graylog_dashboard` that contains your Graylog username and password:
+First create a configuration file at `~/.graylog_dashboard` that contains your Graylog username and password:

     username: lennart
     password: sEcReT